MileHacker Logo

 General Awareness

-• Uninvited discussions about politics can provoke discomfort.
+• Uninvited political discussions may cause discomfort.

 • Respect linguistic preferences and avoid imposing English.